DhanshreeRajput/JJM-WSSD-Whatsapp/readme.md

+# SQL Question-Answering System
-# PostgreSQL + pgAdmin Setup via Docker
+## PostgreSQL + pgAdmin Setup via Docker

 This project sets up a PostgreSQL server and pgAdmin using Docker Compose.
 It also demonstrates how to load a `.pgsql` file into the database and view the data using pgAdmin.